rb-builder/rishabh.github.io/_posts/distributed-systems/2025-04-26-time-clocks-and-ordering-of-events-in-distributed-systems.md

 date: 2025-04-26 10:00:00 -0700
 ---

-To build foundation on distributed system, one must understand the distributed time.
-To embark on the journey of time we will start with going over the research paper "Time, Clocks, and the Ordering of Events in a Distributed System" published by Lamport in 1978.
-It is a must read paper who wants to build any distributed systems.
+To build a strong foundation in distributed systems, it's essential to first understand the concept of distributed time.
+To begin this journey, we'll start by exploring the landmark research paper "Time, Clocks, and the Ordering of Events in a Distributed System," published by Leslie Lamport in 1978.
+This paper is a must-read for anyone designing or building distributed systems.

 ## What is time?
 Time is an abstract concept and is the fundamental dimension of our universe.
 Though time in physical clock that we